dlang-tour/english/welcome/languages.md

 ## Your language isn't listed here?

-You can find in-work [translations here](https://github.com/dlang-tour), or ping us on [GitHub](https://github.com/stonemaster/dlang-tour/issues/new) to start a new translation repository.
+You can find translations in the works [here](https://github.com/dlang-tour), or ping us on [GitHub](https://github.com/stonemaster/dlang-tour/issues/new) to start a new translation repository.